1. FINANCIAL RESULTS

 Since your Company is a housing finance Company and does not own any manufacturingfacility the requirement relating to providing the particulars relating to conservationof energy and technology absorption as per Sec 134 (3) (m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 are not applicable.

-During the year your Company did not earn any income or incur any expenditure inforeign currency/exchange other than payment of Dividend to NRIs on repatriation basis toan extent of H30.82 Lakh through authorised dealers.
+During the year your Company did not earn any income or incur any expenditure inforeign currency/exchange other than payment of Dividend 2018 to NRIs on repatriationbasis to an extent of H26.34 Lakh through authorised dealers.

-The Board of Directors made the following appointments/ re-appointments based on therecommendations of the Nomination and Remuneration Committee:
+The Board of Directors made the following appointments/ re-appointments based on therecommendations of the Nomination Remuneration & HR Committee:

 Retirement by rotation: